Deadlifts With Dumbbells – Introduction

 Full Body Dumbbell Workout Circuit With Dumbbell Deadlifts

 View this post on Instagram

-2. Do I have to place the dumbbells outside my feet for dumbbell deadlifts?
+2. Do I have to place the dumbbells outside my feet?

-While you can do dumbbell deadlifts with the weights by your sides, you can also do them with the dumbbells in front of your feet, just as you would for a barbell deadlift.
+While you can do dumbbell deadlifts with the weights by your sides, you can also do them with the dumbbells in front of your feet, just as you would for a traditional deadlift.

 3. Is this a leg exercise or a back exercise?

 Deadlifts fall into both these categories as they involve your legs and your back.

 Because of this, some exercises include them in their back workouts, while others do them as part of their leg workouts.

 Wherever you do them, this exercise deserves to be a part of your strength training workouts.

 4. Does it matter what type of dumbbells I use?